In the shadow

 Alexander Hamilton Playground

-Today the Hamilton Playground is almost entirely covered with asphalt and other surfaces with the exception of the rectangular area around the flagpole which cannot be seen in older images.
+Today the Hamilton Playground is almost entirely covered with asphalt and other surfaces.
+The only exception is a rectangular area around the flagpole which has been changed from its initial location in the 1990s.

 There are a number of very import details in the clock which provide us with the next series of steps.
 The oval in the center suggests we should look at this as a perspective view with the minute hand representing some type of pole which would be topped by something round.
 The hour hand would then show us the location of the treasure.